The $125k Audit That Went Wrong (Hypothetical Scenario)

-In November 2023, a mid-sized aerospace MRO in Florida prepared for their routine AS9100 surveillance audit.
-They'd passed six previous audits with only minor findings.
-Management was confident.
-Day 2 of the audit, the registrar issued 3 major findings:- Calibration records incomplete for 12 measurement tools
+This example is inspired by multiple real audit situations.
+In a typical mid-sized aerospace MRO scenario, a routine AS9100 surveillance audit can go very wrong very fast when systematic compliance gaps exist.
+Day 2 of the audit, the registrar issues 3 major findings:- Calibration records incomplete for 12 measurement tools

 - Drawing change control procedures not followed (Rev B parts made to Rev A drawing)